-Now acknowledged to be far from rare, TD affects up to 1% of young people, with males outnumbering females 2-3:1.
+Now acknowledged to be far from rare, TD affects up to 1% of young people, with males affected at two to three times the frequency of females.
 For unknown reasons, it is less common in African Americans than in other racial/ethnic groups.
 Associated symptoms include self-injury due to head banging and skin picking.
 TD is strongly familial, with concordance over 50% in monozygotic twins and 10% in dizygotic.
 There is often a family history of tics or obsessive-compulsive disorder (OCD), so that clinicians suspect a genetic linkage between Tourette's and early-onset OCD.

 Typically, TD begins by age 6; most patients reach maximum severity by ages 10-12, after which improvement occurs in perhaps 75%.
-The rest will continue to have tics that are moderate or worse.
-Though there may be periods of remission, TD usually lasts throughout life.
+Under 25% will continue to have tics that are moderate or worse.
+Though there may be periods of remission, it usually lasts throughout life.
 Maturity, however, can bring reduced severity or even complete disappearance.
 Most patients have comorbid conditions, especially OCD and ADHD.